-MEM 0 TO: Terry L. Gibson Assistant Inspector General for Audits, Evaluations, and Cyber FROM : Jim McGraw JAMES Acting Director MCGRAW Date: 2023.09.18 Division of Complex Institution Supervision and Resolution (CISR) CC: Jenny Traille Acting Senior Deputy Director, CISR Ryan Tetrick Deputy Director, Resolution Readiness Branch, CISR Krista Hughes Deputy Director, Operations Branch, CISR DATE: September 18, 2023 RE: Management Response to the Draft Evaluation Report Entitled, The FDIC's Orderly Liquidation Authority (2022-004) (OLA E 2023.
-Corpo pursu (Dodd impor priorit attent a you for the opportunity to review and comment on the subject draft evaluation report Draft Evaluation Report) issued by the Office of Inspector General (OIG) on August 9, The Report details the evaluation conducted of the Federal Deposit Insurance ration's (FDIC) readiness to exercise the orderly liquidation authority (OLA) established ant to Title II of the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 -Frank Act).
-The FDIC's readiness to execute a Title II resolution of a systemically tant financial company (SIFI) is critical to our mission, and as such we have placed a high of the inportant responsibility and have devoted considerable resources and ion in order to position the FDIC to exercise the authority if called upon to do so.
-We are pitted to continuing to improve and mature our framework for the orderly resolution of a
+- TO: Terry L. Gibson Assistant Inspector General for Audits, Evaluations, and Cyber - FROM: Jim McGraw Acting Director Division of Complex Institution Supervision and Resolution (CISR) - CC: Jenny Traille Acting Senior Deputy Director, CISR

+Ryan Tetrick Deputy Director, Resolution Readiness Branch, CISR

+Krista Hughes Deputy Director, Operations Branch, CISR

+- DATE: September 18, 2023 - RE: Management Response to the Draft Evaluation Report Entitled, The FDIC's Orderly Liquidation Authority (2022-004)

+Thank you for the opportunity to review and comment on the subject draft evaluation report (OLA Draft Evaluation Report) issued by the Office of Inspector General (OIG) on August 9, 2023.
+The Report details the evaluation conducted of the Federal Deposit Insurance Corporation's (FDIC) readiness to exercise the orderly liquidation authority (OLA) established pursuant to Title II of the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (Dodd-Frank Act).
+The FDIC's readiness to execute a Title II resolution of a systemically important financial company (SIFI) is critical to our mission, and as such we have placed a high priority on this important responsibility and have devoted considerable resources and attention in order to position the FDIC to exercise the authority if called upon to do so.
+We are committed to continuing to improve and mature our framework for the orderly resolution of a SIFI.